 Domestic violence may happen in any relationship and among many different types of people.
 Any form of domestic violence is serious.
 If you are experiencing mistreatment, reach out for support and get to a safe place.
 Spotting the signs of emotional harm and other types of abuse may help you end the cycle and allow you to find healthier relationships, and seeking therapy for emotional abuse can be an important step in the recovery process.

 If you or someone you know is experiencing abuse in any form, reach out to the National Domestic Violence Hotline at 1.800.799.SAFE (7233) for immediate support, advice, and assistance.

 It may be challenging to recognize emotional abuse because it often looks different in different situations and relationships.
 Emotional abuse is generally defined by behaviors or tactics that control, manipulate, isolate, or harm another person.

 There are many unique signs of emotional abuse to look out for.
 An individual who partakes in abusive behaviors may exhibit a combination of tactics to establish control.
-They might use threats, intentionally put you down, call you names, monitor your whereabouts, or keep you from seeing your friends and family.
+They might use threats, intentionally put you down, call you names, monitor your whereabouts, make you feel guilty, or keep you from seeing your friends and family members.
 While they may not physically hurt you, figuring out how to deal with controlling men is stressful and their impact on your mental health may be severe and may result in serious long term effects.

 Types Of Abuse